erl-lehigh/MTSE/navigation/stop_behavior/README.md

 - How to deal with edge cases that require emergency stops
 - Determining the proper/safest way for the car to accelerate or decelerate

+# See the multiplexor packaage readme for running the multiplexor and the stop behavior along side it